-One of the most frequent questions we receive at HQ is: “Can I still take my multivitamin while on the 3-day Military Diet?”
+One of the most frequent questions we receive at HQ: “Can I still take my multivitamin while on the 3-day Military Diet?”

 The short answer is YES.
 If a daily multivitamin is already part of your standard operating procedure, there is no tactical reason to stop.
 In fact, during periods of calorie restriction, ensuring your micronutrient levels remain stable is a smart move.